Author: Bob Kenyon

 If you’re looking for the history of the Northwest Mounted Police (now known as the RCMP), be sure to take in the National Historic site of Fort Walsh, in the Saskatchewan part of the Park.
 Fort Walsh was the largest and most heavily armed of the NWMP forts (circa 1878-83), during the time of dealing with whiskey traders, horse thieves, and Lakokta native bands that fled the U.S. during the Great Sioux War of 1876-1877.

 The Aboriginal First Nations Assiniboine Carry The Kettle, (pronounced cha-ka-gin), frequented the Cypress Hills.
 They are now located 60 kilometers.
 (100 miles) east of Regina, SK.
-For an aboriginal perspective, of the Cypress Hills, visit the website of the the Miywasin Centre that hosts it’s annual History in the Hills event every June.
+For an aboriginal perspective, of the Cypress Hills, visit the website of the the Miywasin Centre.
+There is also the History in the Hills Society that hosts it’s annual event every June.

 The northeast part of the Saskatchewan west block, has one of the most accessible places to view the geology of the hills.
 At the Conglomerate Cliffs, visitors can see the gravel, rocks and silt that have been combined by nature to form the hills.
 As these cliffs can crumble, please keep well back from the edge and absolutely no climbing on the cliffs is allowed.